leebernard/pyds9-implementation/README.md

     >>> ds9 = pyds9.DS9(target='7f000001:37337')
     >>>

+#### Notes on Using the Region Class
+If you are coming from a procedural language like C, you are probably not familiar with classes.
+If you know a language like C++, you may be familiar with classes and objects, but there are some idiosyncrasies with how classes are implemented in Python that are good to know about.
+The easiest way to understand objects is to work through a use example.
+Therefore, this section will give a brief run-down of how the region class operates.

+In the above example, the data from SAOImage DS9 is stored in an instance of the region class.
+Instances of a class, referred to as objects, are unique in that changes to one instance will not affect any other instances.
+In this case the object was defined as 'exampleregion'.

 #### Issues
 Sometimes, if multiple instances of DS9 are closed, the XPA name server seems to close.
 If it shows an error similar to this